 The designs are stunning and the animation is on its own planet.

 I’ll always rate it a 10/10 without hesitation.

 The Disastrous Life Of Saiki K is one of the only

-The first episode is dedicated to explaining who Saiki K is, why he’s so powerful (as a psychic), and what his motivations are in general.
+The first episode is dedicated to explaining who Saiki K is, why he’s so

 I laughed hard within a few minutes of seeing it play out.
 And since then — Saiki K has become one of my favorite

 The way I describe it is: it’s a clean version of Gintama without the fan service.